-HDFS225 Prenatal Infant and Toddler Dev 3 credits (3 lec hrs/wk) This course introduces students to the theories and principles of child development beginning with conception, to prenatal, and through two years of age.
-Emphasis will be placed on physical, intellectual, emotional, and social development of the young child, including a strong focus on early brain development and the basic tenets of scientific research.
-The course readings and discussions will focus on typical development - what goes right - as well as factors that place the child at risk for developmental difficulties.
+This course covers principles of theory and development beginning with conception through three years of age.
+Emphasis is placed on physical, intellectual, emotional, and social development of the young child, including a strong focus on early brain development.
+The course readings and discussions will focus on typical development with an introduction to atypical development.
+Caregiving, teaching, and practice based strategies with young children are introduced.

 HDFS227 Parents as Partners in Education 3 credits (3 lec hrs/wk) Collaborative family partnerships are a key to success in early childhood programs.
 Course topics highlight formal and informal communication with parents and the community, and how to be culturally-responsive within these relationships.
 Students will learn practical strategies for partnering with families and the community to support, enhance, and maximize the quality of care and education for young children.
-Focus will be on acquiring the critical skills teachers need to establish effective, productive relationships with families and in the community where they teach.
+Focus will be on acquiring the critical skills teachers need to establish effective, productive relationships with families and in the community where they